Jarmos-san/dotfiles/Windows/README.md

 For backing up stuffs to Google Drive from the local drive storage automatically.
 More information is available at [www.google.com/drive/download][Google Backup & Sync].

+### Docker

+Installing Docker on Windows 10 can be a bit finicky.
+For one it appears to be very closely knitted with WSL for smoother operation.
+But making it work natively requires Hyper-V.
+Following are some observations I made to make it work:

+- Docker is available on Winget which means it's install can be automated.
+But for one thing, the file size appears to be about 525 mb!
+- Hyper-V needs to be enabled.
+There's a PowerShell command to automate it:
+  `Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V -All` but it asks for a restart which needs to be confirmed by the user.
+- The user confirmation prompt needs to be automated at some point of time.

 <!-- Reference Links -->
 [Windows Terminal]: https://github.com/Jarmos-san/dotfiles/tree/master/Windows/Windows%20Terminal
 [Neovim]: https://github.com/Jarmos-san/dotfiles/tree/master/Windows/nvim